 jacking up the bridge, transporting and installation into its final position using SPMT (Self Propelled Modular Transport).

-A temporary works scheme was developed and supplied allowing the bridge to be fully assembled on CBUK trestles at height to allow access for the SPMT jack up operations.
-The fitting of the permanent bearings was carried out by Cleveland Bridge.
-Following this, the main girders were assembled supported on Cleveland Bridge trestles and stools, situated on the abutment reinforced concrete cill beams.
+A temporary works scheme was developed and supplied allowing the bridge to be fully assembled on trestles at height to allow access for the SPMT jack up operations.
+The fitting of the permanent bearings was carried out by CBUK.
+Following this, the main girders were assembled supported on trestles and stools, situated on the abutment reinforced concrete cill beams.
 The joints between the main girders were tented off, welded and the linking cross girders bolted into position.

 The reinforced concrete abutment cill beams were to be linked to the completed bridge and lifted as part of the SPMT operations.
 This increased the total weight of the bridge to 2000te.
 Concerns were raised that the permanent bearings could be damaged during transportation and Cleveland Bridge were asked to assist.